NewbridgeGreen/extjs-theme-bootstrap/README.md

 Please raise any [issues](https://www.github.com/NewbridgeGreen/extjs-theme-bootstrap/issues) if you have problems with integration

+##Examples

+Examples of the theme being applied can be found in the examples folder

 ##Licence

 This software has been released under [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html)